truenas/middleware/docs/userguide/freenas_sharing.rst

 capabilities of the disk or controller.

 Virtualizing a zvol adds the benefits of ZFS such as its read cache and write cache.
 Even if the client formats the device extent with a different filesystem, as far as FreeNAS® is concerned, the data benefits from ZFS features such as block checksums and snapshots.
+A zvol is also required in order to take advantage of VAAI primitives and should be used when using virtualization software as the iSCSI initiator.

 **File extent:** allows you to export a portion of a ZFS volume.
 The advantage of a file extent is that you can create multiple exports per volume.

+.. warning::  for performance reasons and to avoid excessive fragmentation, it is recommended to keep the used space of an extent below 50%.
+As required, you can increase the capacity of an extent using the instructions in :ref:`Growing LUNs`.

 To add an extent, go to :menuselection:`Services --> ISCSI --> Extents --> Add Extent`.
 In the example shown in Figure 10.5h, the device extent is using the
 :file:`export` zvol that was previously created from the :file:`/mnt/volume1` volume.